tanay9098/weather-data-analysis/README.md

 ![3](./images/image2.png)

 A scatter plot comparing *wspd_mph* (wind speed) with *tmax_f* (maximum temperature).
 Each dot represents one day’s record.
-The dots are scattered randomly, showing little to no clear correlation between higher temperatures and stronger winds.
-This suggests wind speed was independent of temperature in your dataset, possibly influenced more by atmospheric pressure than temperature.
+The dots are scattered randomly which shows that there is little to no clear correlation between higher temperatures and stronger winds.
+This suggests wind speed was independent of temperature possibly influenced more by atmospheric pressure than temperature.

 **Extreme Heat Vs Cold Days**